 Rabies is a disease caused by a virus (Lyssavirus) found in the saliva of infected animals and is transmitted to other warm-blooded animals, including humans by a bite, scratch, or possibly by contamination of an open cut.
 Deadly and costly, rabies ranks as one of the top zoonotic diseases in the United States and the world.

 The rabies virus infects the central nervous system (CNS), causing swelling in the brain and ultimately death.
 Early symptoms of rabies are nonspecific, consisting of fever, headache, and general illness.
 As the disease progresses, neurological symptoms appear and may include insomnia, anxiety, confusion, slight or partial paralysis, excitation, hallucinations, agitation, hyper-salivation, difficulty swallowing and hydrophobia (a fear of water).
-Death usually occurs within days of the onset of symptoms.
+Death usually occurs within days of having symptoms.

 Rabies is a preventable disease.
 Modern day preventions have proven nearly 100% successful.
 In the United States, human fatalities associated with rabies occur in people who fail to seek medical assistance, usually because they are unaware of their exposure.